 Food and beverages sold on board are limited in choice.

-We flew Scoot Airlines’s Singapore – Melbourne overnight TZ22 in early March, returning from Gold Coast to Singapore, three weeks later.
+We flew Scoot Airlines’s Singapore – Melbourne overnight TZ22 in early March 2016, returning via Gold Coast, three weeks later.
 Co-incidentally, the plane used for both legs was the same, named ‘Lickety Split’.
-The plane is new – the entire Scoot fleet is made up of ten Dreamliners with ten more on order giving an average age of less than a year (at the present time).
+The plane is new – the entire Scoot fleet is made up of ten Dreamliners with ten more on order giving an average age of less than a year (at the time of writing).
 Our aircraft was delivered in August 2015.

 We decided to catch the train from Brisbane as the first service of the day gets to the airport a tidy two hours before departure.

 The two hours should be adequate for check-in, immigration controls and security, but as web check-in is not available on this route and the flight was quite full, there was a long queue that moved quite slowly, leaving very little time to get through security twice before arriving at your boarding gate. ** Web check-in is only available on flights out of Singapore.

 It’s important to note that domestic and international departures at the Gold Coast airport leave through the same security entrance and there is a second more vigilant international security check to get into the immigration and then the departure lounge.
 You need to allow plenty of time as there is usually a bottleneck at this point.
 If you have GST/TRS to claim, allow even more time as there is only one small counter and it’s quite crowded.

 The flight pulled back from its bay on time at 9.25am, arriving at Singapore Changi Airport Terminal 2 on time just after 3pm.